alina-dji/projet-paa-2023/README.md

 ## Java Version

-This project is developed using Java 8.
+This project is developed using Java SE 17.

 ## Getting Started

 ### Prerequisites

-- Java Development Kit (JDK) 8 or later
+- Java Development Kit (JDK) 17.0.2

 ### Compiling the Project